 6. Don’t Be Afraid to Ask for Feedback

-Basically, you have the ability to treat Instagram Stories as a one-question anonymous survey, of sorts.
-For example, Taco Bell used their first Instagram Story to ask their followers what they would like to see using the new feature.
-Users can then send their answers via Direct Message, and you can further improve your social media marketing efforts based off of this feedback.
+You can treat Instagram Stories as a one-question anonymous survey of sorts.
+For example, Taco Bell used its first Instagram Story to ask its followers what they would like to see using the new feature.
+Users can then send their answers via Direct Message, and you can further improve your social media marketing efforts based on this feedback.

-Finding a way to connect with consumers is key to your eCommerce store’s success, but it’s not always easy to engage with your audience.
+Connecting with consumers is critical to your eCommerce store’s success, but engaging with your audience is not always easy.
 With Instagram Stories, you now have another way to promote your products and tell a compelling brand story that inspires loyalty in your followers.

 There are many exciting ways to use Instagram Stories, and we look forward to seeing how other brands use this feature in the future.
 Just remember to keep your audience in mind as you create your stories so that your message continues to make an impact!